Azure-Samples/azureai-samples/quickstart.md

     Resources for the hub, project, storage account, and AI Services will be created for you.
 The AI Services account will be connected to your project/hub and a gpt-4o-mini model will be deployed in the eastus region.
 A Microsoft-managed key vault will be used by default.

-   If you prefer to deploy your own key vault, download the `main.bicep` file and `modules` folder and rerun the command, replacing `--template-file standard-agent.bicep` with `--template-file main.bicep.`

     <br>